gautamHCSCV/Chest-Image-classification/README.md

 # Chest-Image-classification
-Trained model on NIH chest data.
+Trained model on NIH chest x-ray data.
 Classified them as normal or abnormal.